Blog Hero

 While allergic conjunctivitis is technically a type of pink eye, it is not contagious like its viral and bacterial cousins.
 This is an important distinction.
 Your red, itchy eyes from allergies cannot spread to family or friends.
 Antihistamines may help, but an eye doctor can suggest specific drops for more direct relief.

 An accurate diagnosis means you get the right treatment plan.
-The eye care team can help you find relief for anything from a simple infection to managing dry eye disease, ocular disease, or vision rehabilitation needs.
+Our eye care team can help you find relief for anything from a simple infection to managing dry eye disease, ocular disease, or vision rehabilitation needs.

 What To Do For Your Red & Irritated Eyes